About the resource map

 The Research Capacity Builders (RCB) group currently comprises seven networks.

 - About the network:

-- It engages with those who both do and do not have a history of, or aspiration to, conduct formal research.
+- Engages with those who both do and do not have a history of, or aspiration to, conduct formal research.

-- It offers exclusive opportunities to participate in research activities by the professional body.
+- Offers exclusive opportunities to participate in research activities by the professional body.

-- Find out more about RCSLT Research Champion
+- Find out more about RCSLT Research Champions

 RCSLT Clinical Academic Mentors

 - Contact: firstname.lastname@example.org